vadriano/verify-access-container-deployment/openshift/alt-deployment-configs/operator/README.md

-Secrets for operator can be read from operator namespace `oc get secret verify-access-operator -n openshift-operators -o yaml` A simple bash script is provided to read the verify-access-operator secret from the openshift-operators namespace, then attach to the configuration container and upload the specified snapshot to the Operator's snapshot manager service.
+Secrets for operator can be read from operator namespace `oc get secret verify-access-operator -n openshift-operators -o yaml` A simple bash script is provided to read the verify-access-operator secret from the OpenShift-operators namespace, then attach to the configuration container and upload the specified snapshot to the Operator's snapshot manager service.

     `bash upload_snapshot_to_operator.sh <configuration container id> <snapshot name>`